Second Hand Rose (band): History

 Liang Long has been known to dress as a woman on stage; in recent years, he has worn more conventional clothes during performances and shaved off his long hair.
-Hailing from the Heilongjiang province in the N-E China, his stage antics and flamboyant look have earned the band controversy in their native country, China.
+Hailing from the Heilongjiang province in the N-E China, he has earned the band controversy in their native country, China, with his stage antics and flamboyant look.

 In 2002, Second Hand Rose became the only foreign band to be invited to play at the Swiss Snow Mountain Music Festival, an annual event attracting some of Switzerland's established musical names.
 They were also one of the few Chinese rock bands invited to perform in Shanghai at the 2003 China-Japan Pop Music Exchange Concerts, an event organized by Japan's public broadcaster, NHK.
 When the Amsterdam China Festival was held in the Netherlands in 2004, Second Hand Rose was also one of the bands invited.

 The band (Liang Long with a new line-up) released their second album in late 2006.
 Critics and online media in mainland China have praised the ten new studio recordings featured in the album "Yu Le Jiang Hu" (娱乐江湖).

 In 2009, the band released their music EP "Lover".

 In 2012, the band released their third music album, "Out of the Cage And Sing".

 In 2013, the album "Stealing The Show" was released in Hong Kong, Macao and Taiwan, and the second-hand Rose World Tour was held at the same time.

-In March 2014, won the Best Group and Band award on the 14th Music Chart.
+In March 2014, they won the Best Group and Band award on the 14th Music Chart.

 In January 2016, the multi-media interactive exhibition "Allow some artists to get rich first".

 In 2017, the 54th Taiwan Film Golden Horse Award for "Best Original Film Song" was nominated for the song "Lullaby".

 The video clip for the first single, 狼心狗肺, was also included on the release.
 The band mainly performs in Beijing, but they tour to other Chinese cities to perform as well.
 Although they are one of China's most popular rock bands, they remain an alternative act with a non-mainstream following.

 In 2021, joined the original female musician competition reality show "Burst Stage" as a collaborative guest.

 On June 25, 2022, the variety show "Praise for Songs Season 2" was scheduled to be broadcast on TikTok and Zhejiang Satellite TV.